-In this regard, the Investment Manager intends to undertake the fair enterprise valuation of the SPVs as on 31st March 2022.

-- 1.2.2.
-In this regard, the Investment Manager have appointed Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238 to undertake the fair valuation at the enterprise level of the SPVs as per the SEBI InvIT Regulations as at 31st March 2022.
-Enterprise Value ("EV") is described as the total value of the equity in a business plus the value of its debt and debt related liabilities, minus any cash or cash equivalents to meet those liabilities. - 1.2.3.
+- 1.2.1.
+I understand that the Investment Manager and the InvIT are contemplating a fresh issue of units of the Trust in lieu of payment of consideration in connection with acquisition of 4 road projects to certain identified parties ("Proposed Transaction"). - 1.2.2.
+As the units of the InvIT are infrequently traded, as per the Guidelines for preferential issue of units by a listed InvIT dated 27th November 2019 issued by SEBI, the price determined by the InvIT for preferential issue of units shall take into account the NAV of the InvIT based on a full valuation of all existing InvIT assets conducted in terms of SEBI InvIT Regulations. - 1.2.3.
+In this regard, the Investment Manager intends to undertake the fair enterprise valuation of the SPVs as on 30th September 2022 for the purpose of determination of fair NAV of the units of the Trust for the Proposed Transaction. - 1.2.4.
+In this regard, the Investment Manager have appointed Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238 to undertake the fair valuation at the enterprise level of the SPVs as per the SEBI InvIT Regulations as at 30th September 2022.
+Enterprise Value ("EV") is described as the total value of the equity in a business plus the value of its debt and debt related liabilities, minus any cash or cash equivalents to meet those liabilities. - 1.2.5.
 Registered Valuer declares that: - i.
 The RV is competent to undertake financial valuation in terms of SEBI InvIT Regulations; - ii.
 The RV is independent and has prepared the Report on a fair and unbiased basis; - iii.
-RV has valued the SPVs based on the valuation standards as specified / applicable as per the SEBI InvIT Regulations. - 1.2.4.
+RV has valued the SPVs based on the valuation standards as specified / applicable as per the SEBI InvIT Regulations. - 1.2.6.
 This Report covers all the disclosures required as per the SEBI InvIT Regulations and the valuation of the SPVs is impartial, true and fair and in compliance with the SEBI InvIT Regulations.